 On each test elementary package executes the relevant monitors, and searches for anomalies by comparing to historical metrics.

 When a test fail, it means that an anomaly was detected on this metric and dataset.
-To learn more, refer to anomaly detection.
+To learn more, refer to core concepts and anomaly detection.